glacials/housebot/README.md

 review quotes, channel owners have the following three extra commands:

 * `!review`: Show the oldest quote in the submission queue.
-* `!approve`: Move the oldest quote from the submission queue to the quotes list.
+* `!approve`: Move the oldest quote in the submission queue to the quotes list.
-* `!reject`: Remove the oldest quote from the submission queue, destroying it.
+* `!reject`: Destroy the oldest quote in the submission queue.

 ## Running locally